zenOSmosis/phantom-core/README.md

 ### Version 2.3.2 (Jan.
 28, 2022)

-  - Fix issue where events emit from PhantomCore#registerShutdownHandler would not emit through PhantomCore
+  - Fix issue where events emit from PhantomCore.registerShutdownHandler would not emit through PhantomCore

 ### Version 2.3.1 (Jan.
 19, 2022)